Assembler Use Cases

 Your journey begins here.

-You’ll need to add this new page to the nav file.
+You’ll need to uncomment the reference to this new page in the nav file provided earlier.

-Alternately, if you prefer to have the start page act as the preface, you can additionally specify the preface title using the preface-title attribute.
+If you prefer to have the root page act as the preface, you can additionally specify the preface title using the preface-title attribute.

 Author Name